illicitonion/cloudbackup/README.md

  * Filenames of every backed up file.
  * Sizes of every backed up file.
  * Pointers to the encrypted chunks to try to decrypt for any particular file.
- * HMAC-SHA256 of the plaintext of each chunk (used as the IV - you could choose to use another IV scheme, like random bytes, or a hash of the filename, or something - each of these offers different trade-offs).
-The HMAC uses a key, so this shouldn't give too much information to an attacker, but if HMAC-SHA256 is broken in some way, it could be a problem.

 ### Algorithms
- * AES (if this is broken, all your data are compromised).
+ * AES (if this is broken, all your data are compromised) in CBC mode.
- * HMAC-SHA256 (see Metadata file section).
+ * HMAC-SHA256 (used to authenticate that ciphertexts have not been tampered with).

 ### Traffic analysis
 This software uploads and downloads chunks sequentially.
 Anyone who can watch your traffic (or server storage timestamps) can gain some information about your stored data (e.g. "This file is probably the metadata file" or "These five chunks seem to be ordered this way probably in one file").
 No attempts are made to cover up timings (e.g. disk seeks switching between files).
 Some randomisation/delay/similar could be added if someone cared much.
 Harder, is hiding higher level patterns like "700MB seems to be uploaded every week when Dr Who is being broadcast", short of uploading random chunks.